jamoran1356/arcadechess/README.md

 ---

-## 🆕 Novedades Recientes
+## 🆕 Recent Updates

-### Contrato en Initia (Move)
+### Initia Contract (Move)
-- Se estructuro el paquete Move en `contracts/initia/` con `Move.toml` y modulo `arcade_escrow.move`.
+- The Move package was structured in `contracts/initia/` with `Move.toml` and the `arcade_escrow.move` module.
-- El contrato incorpora primitives para flujo competitivo y apuestas:
+- The contract includes primitives for competitive flow and betting:
-  - creacion/gestion de partidas con fondos en escrow
+  - match creation/management with escrowed funds
-  - colocacion de apuestas
+  - bet placement
-  - resolucion y settlement de resultados
+  - result resolution and settlement
-- La integracion de frontend usa InterwovenKit con red de testnet compatible y wallet connect en la UI.
+- Frontend integration uses InterwovenKit with a compatible testnet network and wallet connect in the UI.

-### Apuestas de Espectadores
+### Spectator Betting
-- Se agrego soporte para que usuarios que no juegan la partida puedan apostar por un ganador.
+- Support was added so users who are not playing the match can bet on a winner.
-- Modelo persistente en base de datos:
+- Persistent database model:
-  - nueva entidad `MatchBet` en Prisma
+  - new `MatchBet` entity in Prisma
-  - relacion con partida, usuario apostador y lado elegido
+  - relationship with match, betting user, and selected side
-- Flujo funcional en aplicacion:
+- Functional app flow:
-  - accion server-side para registrar apuesta
+  - server-side action to register a bet
-  - visualizacion de pool total, cantidad de apostadores y apuesta del usuario
+  - display of total pool, bettor count, and user bet
-  - panel de apuestas en la vista de partida
+  - betting panel in the match view

-### Settlement y Logica Economica
+### Settlement and Economic Logic
-- Se actualizo la logica de liquidacion para separar con claridad:
+- Settlement logic was updated to clearly separate:
-  - resultado del duelo principal
+  - main duel outcome
-  - liquidacion de apuestas de espectadores
+  - spectator bet settlement
-  - comisiones/plataforma
+  - platform fees
-- El settlement contempla cierre consistente de partida y distribucion de payout segun resultado final.
+- Settlement now ensures consistent match closure and payout distribution based on final result.

-### Migraciones y Despliegue
+### Migrations and Deployment
-- Se migro a esquema de Prisma con migraciones versionadas (`prisma/migrations`).
+- The project was migrated to a Prisma schema with versioned migrations (`prisma/migrations`).
-- El flujo de contenedores incluye etapa de migracion previa al inicio de la app (`migrate deploy`).
+- The container flow includes a pre-start migration stage (`migrate deploy`).
-- Configuracion orientada a entorno con variables para DB local y DB intra-contenedor.
+- Environment-oriented configuration uses variables for local DB and in-container DB.

 ---